Multi-Symbol Forbidden Configurations: Introduction

-We investigate $\forb(m,r,\sym(F))$ in the present paper.
+In the present paper, we investigate $\forb(m,r,\sym(F))$.
 The organization is as follows.
 Section~2 contains lower bounds given by constructive methods.
-Section~3 deals with general upper bound asymptotic, while Section~4 studies particular small forbidden configurations.
-Section~5 contains cases of block matrices.
-Section~6 collects the results in systematic way, while Section~7 deals with a possible future research direction.
+Section~3 deals with general (asymptotic) upper bounds, while Section~4 applies the results of Section~3 to particular forbidden configurations.
+Section~5 contains cases of block matrices, matrices consisting of blocks of constant matrices.
+Finally, Section~6 deals with possible future research directions.
+In what follows $r\ge 3$ is assumed.